 Asbestosis is the most widely known disease associated with excessive asbestos exposure.
 It is caused by breathing in asbestos fibres which in turn leads to scarring and thickening of lung tissues.
 This damage causes the lungs to lose elasticity making it less easy fir the lungs to inflate on breathing.

-If you, or a loved one, has been diagnosed with the disease in the last three years you could be entitled to compensation.
-Contact True Solicitors today for a free, initial no-obligation assessment of your case.
+If you, or a loved one, has been diagnosed with an asbestos-related illness in the last three years you could be entitled to compensation.
+Contact us today for a free, initial no-obligation assessment of your case.
 We will handle your claim on a No Win, No Fee basis.

 Call us on 0344 854 7000 or submit your details below and we’ll call you back at suitable time for you.

 The symptoms can take around between 10-40 years from the initial exposure to asbestos to manifest.
 Symptoms can include:

 • Tightness in the chest